“Expedition GeForce remains one of the best European coasters”

 If you want to see naked women in a theme park, Holiday Park is the place to go.
 The park’s medieval dark ride has some uncensored scenes and that’s pretty unusual at a Plopsa park.
 Definitely visit Burg Falkenstein if you want to check it out.
 Apart from that, the park has many flat rides for every age and there’s even an indoor section themed to several Plopsa IPs.
 The most popular attractions during our visit are Wickie Splash and Dino Splash, two well-themed water rides.
 The Plopsa Group added brand-new decoration to these rides in recent years, so they both look stunning.
 Don’t miss them, but be warned: queues get rather long!

 Is Expedition GeForce the world’s best roller coaster?
-Is Plopsa Group doing a good job in this park?
+Is Plopsa Group doing a good job with this park?
 And is Burg Falkenstein the most unusual dark ride you know?
-Share your opinion in the comments section below.
+Share your opinion in the comments section at the bottom of this page.